I-4-2-40.Special Situations

 NOTE 2:

-2. Example Language for a Supplemental CAR
+2. Example Language for a Modified or Supplemental CAR

 Supplemental CARs may consist of material that was not available when the original CAR was prepared.
 The language below is used if the supplemental CAR includes: